 AUSTRAC's information and communications technology (ICT) services multi-use list

-AUSTRAC is seeking applications for inclusion on to the AUSTRAC ICT multi-use list from organisations and individuals who can provide ICT expertise to support AUSTRAC's dual function as Australia's anti-money laundering regulator and financial intelligence unit.
+Applications for inclusion on the AUSTRAC ICT multi-use list, from organisations and individuals who can provide ICT expertise to support AUSTRAC, will be accepted until 30 June 2017.

 Part A: Application information